sean-nl/developer-rhino3d-com/_guide_topics/rhinopython/python-rhinoscriptsyntax-line.md

 ## Lines

-3-D lines, or chords, are represented as  zero-based, one-dimensional arrays that contain two elements:  the starting 3-D point and the ending 3-D point.
-A 3-D line can be constructed in a number of different ways.
+3-D lines, or chords, are stored as [Line]({{ site.baseurl }}/api/RhinoCommonWin/html/T_Rhino_Geometry_Line.htm) structures.
+A Line represented as  zero-based, one-dimensional arrays that contain two elements:  the starting [point]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points) and the ending  [point]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points).
+A line can be constructed in a number of different ways.
 For example:

 ```python
 startPoint = [1.0, 2.0, 3.0]